 Here are some ideas for getting the most out of almonds

-Always look for raw and organic almonds to get the full health benefits.
+Always look for raw and organic almonds for the full health benefits

 If almonds are not always available, there are other options you can use with great benefits too.
 Go for walnuts, pecans or chestnuts as these have the highest antioxidant content of all the tree nuts.